-Maryland, Virginia, and Kentucky System Designs Comparison
+Maryland, Virginia, and Kentucky System Design Comparison

+The CI is the hub of the transactions that correspond with the CAT, the Clearinghouses and state legacy systems.
+All three states interviewed use the CI.
 Both Kentucky and Maryland use the PC CAT product InterCAT.
 Kentucky plans to have PC CAT accessibility at a weigh station, library, and county clerk's office located in various parts of the state.
 Kentucky is also working on providing a Web-CAT.
-After many software difficulties with a PC CAT, Virginia has decided to halt this development and develop a Web-CAT using EDI.
-All three states use the CI.
+After many software development difficulties with a PC CAT, Virginia has decided to halt this development and develop a Web-CAT using EDI.

 For Maryland and Virginia, the Vehicle Information System for Tax Apportionment/Registration Services (VISTA/RS) system sends IRP data to the IRP Clearinghouse.
-The Vehicle Information System for Tax Apportionment/Tax Services (VISTA/TS) sends financial data for Virginia to the IFTA Clearinghouse.
+The Vehicle Information System for Tax

+A common approach is to modify legacy systems to handle electronic applications, but use a CI to interact with the applicant's systems via EDI.
+Apportionment/Tax Services (VISTA/TS) sends financial data for Virginia to the IFTA Clearinghouse.
 Maryland connects to the IFTA Clearinghouse via a Regional Processing Center.
 Kentucky's legacy system connects to the IRP Clearinghouse and the state will connect to the IFTA Clearinghouse via a Regional Processing Center in the future.

 A key difference between Maryland and Virginia's designs is that in Virginia, the IRP processing system generates updates directly to CVIEW.
-In Maryland, the CI is the only system that communicates with the back-end systems including CVIEW.
+In Maryland, the CI is the only system that communicates with back-end systems including CVIEW.
 Maryland is also one of a few states that has the data from the IRP database incorporated into its mainframe database.
-This is in contrast with other states that keep intrastate and IRP databases separate.
+Other states keep intrastate and IRP databases separate.
 In this way, Maryland has policy control over the database to do "flag and conditions" checks.
 So, for example, if officials want to revoke a carrier's plates, they can do so directly through their mainframe.